 - Input playable left or right-handed per player

 - 16GB RAM

 - AMD FirePro W2100 graphics card

 - EG Starts USB digital encoder for arcade input control, in custom layout

-For arcade button layout and input commands, download THIS pdf.
+Download the arcade button layout and input commands

 If you need to make any form of tabletop game or analog experience for a class or your portfolio, the CPL is the best place to start.